 It can be easy to overlook how much time you spend on your feet.
 After all, every time you go for a walk, run errands, or even get up to go to the fridge, you’re placing pressure and stress on your feet.
 Unfortunately, over a long period of time, you may begin to develop certain foot pain issues as a result.
 Indeed, foot pain is very common for individuals of a certain age.
-The good news is that you can take measures to prevent, avoid, and mitigate foot pain both now and into the future.
+A Sydney Sports Podiatrist tells us that the good news is that you can take measures to prevent, avoid, and mitigate foot pain both now and into the future.
 Check out our top tips on the matter here:

 Switch Your Shoes